svetayefremova/hackathon/README.md

 $ npm android
 ```

-_**Please note:** If you may encounter issues while building the iOS version, you should probably change your XCode settings to `File -> Project Settings (or WorkSpace Settings) -> Build System -> Legacy Build System`_
+_**Please note:** If you may encounter issues while building the iOS version, you should probably change your Xcode settings to `File -> Project Settings (or WorkSpace Settings) -> Build System -> Legacy Build System`_

 ## License